 New to addiction treatment?
 Clinic programmes and options for private addiction help can be confusing.
-Many simply don't know how to compare treatment providers and end up settling for less.
+Choosing the wrong provider can mean serious consequences for future sobriety, relationships, and family life.

 There are a wealth of treatment options available for those fresh to the journey of recovery.
-Get off to the right start by deciding first what you need - detox, rehab, or both?
+But spending just a little time getting clear on what you truly need, can save a costly mistake.

 See all the locations Abbeycare serve, here.

 You should know: your progress in treatment can depend heavily on the strength of the clinic staff around you, and the support of your peers.

 Multiple previous detoxes, or challenging liver issues, should mean you're extra careful that the clinic can accommodate your needs, both safely, and comfortably.

 The clinic team over the phone should be able to give a rough indication of how they'll approach your treatment.

 Ask around to find a clinic with professionals who have experience in detoxing your substance type specifically, e.g. a high dose methadone detox is complex, and should be undertaken only by professionals with substantial experience.

 - Can you easily accommodate my detox needs?